General Model FAQs

 States participating in the model must ensure beneficiaries have access to at least one qualified SCD gene therapy provider, either in-state or out-of-state.
 If a state does not have an in-state SCD gene therapy provider, it must pay for out-of-state services as per 42 CFR § 431.52.

-CMS will provide technical assistance to participating states.
+CMS is continuing to provide technical assistance to participating states.
 For more guidance, states are encouraged to review CMCS guidance on coordinating care from out-of-state providers (while the guidance is in the context of care for children with medically complex conditions, it includes information that applies more broadly).
-For assistance with out-of-state provider enrollment questions, States may contact the Center for Program Integrity at MedicaidProviderEnrollment@cms.hhs.gov.
+For assistance with out-of-state provider enrollment questions, states may contact the Center for Program Integrity at MedicaidProviderEnrollment@cms.hhs.gov.

-What data will states be required to track and submit?
+What data will states be required to track and submit to CMS?

 For more detail on data and reporting requirements, see Section 3.4 of the State RFA.
 All requirements will be detailed in the SA.